Blog

 • Get Help Now Helpline — 1-800-662-HELP (4357)

-A toll-free helpline maintained through the Department of Drug and Alcohol Programs (DDAP) that connects callers looking for treatment options for themselves or a loved one to resources in their community.
+A toll-free helpline maintained through the Department of Drug and Alcohol Programs (DDAP) connects callers looking for treatment options for themselves or a loved one to resources in their community.
 Calls are anonymous and available 24/7.

 • Naloxone Standing Order